420Integrated/go-highcoin/README.md

 #### Running a private miner

-Mining on the public HighCoin network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.and the [ethminer](https://github.com/420integrated-mining/ethminer) repository.
+Mining on the public HighCoin network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `highminer` instance.and the [highminer](https://github.com/420integrated-mining/highminer) repository.

 In a private network setting, however a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals